Fact-checked by Vincenza De Falco, Autism & Learning Disabilities Specialist Coach.

 One more thing: try using a communication board with phrases such as, “Ready or not, here I come!” so the child understands how to play.

-How To Use Visual Timers With Autistic StudentsOpens in a new tab.
+How To Use Visual Timers With Autistic Students

 Vincenza De Falco is an Autism & Learning Disabilities (LD) specialist coach with extensive experience working with young people with various needs in different settings.
-Her passion for Autism & LD started as a volunteer at a multi-functional provision for Autism whilst studying for a BA in Theatre, Education, and Deaf Studies
+Her passion for Autism & LD started as a volunteer at a multi-functional provision for Autism whilst studying for a BA in Theatre, Education, and Deaf Studies.

 Throughout her career, Vincenza continues her professional development alongside working within numerous support and leadership roles in education and charities.
 Having gained Level 3 in Speech and Language Support, HLTA qualification, Level 3 Award in Education and Training, and Level 3 CMI Coaching qualification, Vincenza has furthered her expertise within Autism & LD.